Rwb3n/SF-Boxfresh-app/README.md

 So I’ll do this: I’ll go back.
 Back to BoxFresh Gardens, my old business, where I lost the game because I lacked systems.
 And I’ll rebuild it—not in the real world, but in Salesforce.
 Everything I was missing, every blind spot, every inefficiency that choked my margins—I’ll fix it.

 If I had this back then, would I have survived?
 Maybe.
 But that’s not the point.
-The point is, I’ll prove I can do what actually matters in this space: Build.
+The point is, I’ll prove I can do what actually matters in this space: Design.
+Build.
 Solve.
 Execute.

 ---